johnsweeney25/TensorScope/README.md

 - Unified interface for multiple analysis methods
 - Optimized for transformers

 *⚠️ **Signal Propagation Note**: The signal propagation metric was designed for feedforward networks.
 Its application to transformers is limited as it doesn't account for LayerNorm, skip connections, or attention mechanisms.
-Use as a rough diagnostic tool only, not for rigorous dynamical analysis.
+Use only as a rough health indicator, not for rigorous dynamical analysis.

 ## Quick Start